satheesh-sivanantham/rxjs/README.md

     - This operator wil give filtered value from the source observables based on the condition satisfied
 # Distinct Operator
     - Distinct operator will give all the values from source observables that distinct when compared with the previous value
+# Skip Operator
+    - Skip operator will give back an observable that will skip the first occurance of count items as a input